 - Do you do alcohol packages

-This list probably looks overwhelming, and I don’t recommend you sit the wedding venue coordinator down and ask them every single question at once, but definitely download a printable Venue Question sheet (below) and complete it (physically or mentally).
-It will help you avoid missing any important questions.
+This list probably looks overwhelming, and I don’t recommend you sit the wedding venue coordinator down and ask them every single question at once, but definitely download a printable Venue Question sheet (below) and go through it to help you avoid missing any important aspects that you need to consider.

 Are there any other questions you’d like to add to this list?
 Comment below with any questions we’ve missed or handy questions you asked.